 Tax audit process

 There is no specific audit process followed by the GAZT; however, the most common ways for the GAZT to select companies for tax audits are the size of the company, the companies’ shareholders nationality (totally owned by foreigners and branches of foreign companies), and certain risk assessment measures.

-Currently GAZT introduced what they called risk engine which used to determine the company that need to be audited.
+The GAZT recently introduced what they call the 'risk engine', which is used to determine the companies that need to be audited.
 However, such engine has not been tested yet.